Shutdown FAQ

 Office Operations

-Although agencies may be closed, we will do our best to provide assistance with your casework request.
+Although some agencies may be closed, we will do our best to provide assistance with your casework request.
 To get started with casework, visit salinas.house.gov/casework.

 You can call my office at (503) 385-0906, and you can write to me at salinas.house.gov/contact.